 We hope that this overview of Kyushu is useful for you to make plans for your visit.
 There are many places in Kyushu with poor public transportation connections.
 A rental car or guided tour will make your trip easier and more time efficient.
-Read more about travelling in Kyushu on our blog.
+Read Perfect 10 Day Itinerary For Your Kyushu Trip on our blog before you go!